 - Preheat oven to 325°F.

-- Finely chop chocolate and add it to a bowl with hot coffee or hot water.
+- Finely chop the chocolate and add it to a bowl with hot coffee or hot water.
 Let the mixture stand, stirring occasionally, until the chocolate is melted and the mixture is smooth.
 Let cool.

 - In a large bowl, sift together flour, sugar, cocoa powder, baking soda, baking powder, and salt.

 - In the bowl of a stand mixer, beat eggs until thickened slightly and lemon coloured (about 3 minutes).
 Add oil, yoghurt, vanilla, and cooled, melted chocolate mixture to eggs, beating until combined well.
 Add flour mixture and beat on medium speed until just combined.

 - Spray two 8-inch round pans with baking spray containing flour (I use Bak-Klene).
 Line bottoms with rounds of parchment paper and spray the paper.
 Divide batter between the pans and bake in the middle of the oven until the cake springs back when pressed in the centre (40-50 minutes).

 - Cool layers in pans for 15 minutes on racks.
 Run a thin knife around the edges of pans and invert layers onto wire racks.
 Carefully remove parchment paper and cool layers completely.
 Cake layers may be made one day ahead and wrapped well in plastic at room temperature.